EternityForest/AnyoneCanDoIt/MathELI5.md

 ### X**0

-Any positive real number raised to the power of 0, is 1.
-Any negative real number raised to the power of 0, is -1
+Any number raised to the power of 0, is 1, except possibly zero in some cases(see below!)

 I am sure there's a cool math reason for this, but it also happens to be really convienent in programming.